sfomuseum/go-libraryofcongress/README.md

 ... and so on
 ```

+### Notes

-_Note: Subject headings with empty labels are ignored._
+* Subject headings with empty labels are ignored.
+* It is assumed that you have downloaded and uncompressed the [lcsh.both.ndjson](https://id.loc.gov/download) file from the Library of Congress' servers.
+Future releases may support fetching this file directly.

 ## See also